Kaiz0r/mogscript/README.md

 This whole thing is a work-in-progress, not even a day old from conception at the time of writing, so it's still pretty primitive.
 Things may change in time, get more advanced, who knows.
 For now, it's a fun side project for me.

+My end goal is for this to be used as sort of a modding language for my projects, or a way to easily extend things without needing to edit python code and risk breaking something, instead, can just write simple markup scripts, drop in the files, and let a reader compile them in to python things.
+I also use them as Discord channel templates currently, as a way to format text and automatically run a series of functions and send messages based on the script layout.

 ## Getting started

 To read a single file; (extension doesn't matter, as long as its a valid file with text)